Jappler85/Jappler85/README.md

 ---

-### Feel free to [explore](https://github.com/Jappler85/my_projects) some of my repositories and projects where I showcase my data analytics capabilities and my passion for turning raw data into actionable insights.
+## Feel free to [explore](https://github.com/Jappler85/my_projects) some of my projects where I showcase my data analytics capabilities and my passion for turning raw data into actionable insights.

 Let's connect and collaborate on data-driven projects to make a real impact together!